ILA Board of Directors

 The Board of Directors is the governing body of the ILA, comprising an outstanding team of accomplished professionals who are responsible for and committed to ensuring the ILA purpose and mission is carried out.
 The Board has important oversight responsibilities for the growth, sustainability, and financial health of the ILA.

 We are keen to encourage all who aspire to join the Board to review and reflect on their capacity, interest, and commitment to a three-year term of active service.
-Review the Selection Criteria and Statement of Responsibilities below.
-The Board application form will be available in late 2025/ early 2026.
+Review the Statement of Responsibilities below then download and complete the nomination form (link below).

 ILA Board Chair